Ambient Mode Security Deep Dive

-Digging into the security implications of the recently announced Istio ambient mesh, a sidecar-less data plane for Istio.
+Digging into the security implications of the recently announced Istio ambient mode, a sidecar-less data plane for Istio.

 Sep 7, 2022 | By Ethan Jackson - Google, Yuval Kohavi - Solo.io, Justin Pettit - Google, Christian Posta - Solo.io

-We recently announced Istio ambient mesh which is a sidecar-less data plane for Istio.
+We recently announced Istio’s new ambient mode, which is a sidecar-less data plane for Istio and the reference implementation of the ambient mesh pattern.
 As stated in the announcement blog, the top concerns we address with ambient mesh are simplified operations, broader application compatibility, reduced infrastructure costs and improved performance.
 When designing the ambient data plane, we wanted to carefully balance the concerns around operations, cost, and performance while not sacrificing security or functionality.
-As the components of ambient run outside of the application pods, the security boundaries have changed – we believe for the better.
+As the components of ambient mesh run outside of the application pods, the security boundaries have changed – we believe for the better.
 In this blog, we go into some detail about these changes and how they compare to a sidecar deployment.

 Layering of ambient mesh data plane